 Step 3: Remove the plastic cover underneath the engine

-But I suggest to remove it from all vehicles because the process gets a lot easier and you don’t have to smudge the oil all over the place.
+But if you are not an expert in cars, I do suggest to remove it anyway, because the process gets a lot easier and you don’t have to smudge the oil all over the place.

 Step 4: Replace your oil filter

-If you have an insert filter the most common installation is on the top of the engine.
+If you have an insert filter, the most common location for this is on the top of the engine.
 Locate it and replace it.
-Change all the O rings and be sure to tighten it as the torque spec.
+Replace all the O rings and be sure to tighten the oil filter cup with the torque specification.

 If you have a plate filter the most common installation is underneath the engine.